arangodb/oskar/README.md

 ### job scheduling
 To utilize all of the machines resources, tests can be run in parallel.
 The `execution_slots` are set to the number of the physical cores of the machine (not threads).
-`wweight` is used to add the currently expected load by the tests to be no more than `execution_slots`.
+`parallelity` is used to add the currently expected load by the tests to be no more than `execution_slots`.

 For managing each of these parallel executions of testing.js, worker threads are used.
 The workers themselves will spawn a set of I/O threads to capture the output of testing.js into a report file.